 There are some series of issues that happened.
 Chrome developers are no longer showing trust over Symantec’s certificate policies.
 And also their practices over the years.

-The Broken Trust
+The Broken Trust by Google

 From now, Chrome will not recognize the Extended Validation (EV) certificates from Symantec.
 EV certificates are the highest order certificates that reflect the site’s authenticity.
 To get these certificates, domain owners should go to a strong verification process.